Why ISIS is celebrating Trump's immigration ban

 "This is not about religion -- this is about terror and keeping our country safe.
 There are over 40 different countries worldwide that are majority Muslim that are not affected by this order."

-But experts say Muslims in those countries will be affected by the order, because it makes it easier for ISIS and Al Qaeda to recruit in their backyards, as well as in the United States and other Western nations.
+But experts say almost every country with Muslims will be affected by the order, because it makes it easier for ISIS and Al Qaeda to recruit alienated young believers.
+That applies to the United States as well.

 ISIS' goal is to divide the world into two camps: "the crusaders" and "the caliphate."
 No Christians living in Muslim lands; no Muslims living in Christian countries.